AlexSabourinDev/cranberry_blog/WaveActiveLerp.md

 }
 ```

+**A Word Of Caution:** On some platforms, I've observed `WavePrefixProduct(value)` being compiled to `WavePostfixProduct(value)/value`.
+If `value` is 0, you'll end up creating some NaNs!
+It might be worthwhile to validate that your compiler is not generating code like this and to potentially add a `max(value, 0.00001f)` if it does.

 ## Continued Interpolation

 If you need to interpolate more than your wave size, the approach is relatively simple.